michaelrhodes/iso-global/readme.md

 **optional** `object-properties:array` is a list of properties, belonging to the global object, that you would like to access.
 These will be exposed as properties of the returned `accessor(…)` object, and are themselves `accessor(…)` objects.

-**optional** `object-functions-are-synchronous:boolean` defaults to `false` but should be set to `true` if the global object or its function properties return values rather than passing them into callback functions.
+**optional** `object-functions-are-asynchronous:boolean` defaults to `false` but should be set to `true` if the global object or its function properties pass values into callback functions rather than returning them to the caller.

 *note: optional arguments for can be specified in any order.*